Github-Anderson/SI100B-Report/README.md

 <img src="img/IMG_4263.JPG" style="zoom: 10%;" />

 Finally, we completed our mission successfully, with the ***accuracy of 80%***, i.e, eight correct out of ten.
 Though during the demonstration we have to make one adjustment to the ***threshold*** due to the ***noise white dot***, in a whole, the demonstration was a total success.
 The accuracy was 80% and the digital tube presented the number correctly.
-We will show more detail in the following pictures:
+We will show more details in the following pictures:

 The picture taken is shown below: